fornclakess/git_basics/README.md

 commands used till now:

-cmd to check if process is running: eval "$(ssh-agent -s)" connecting git to github and autheticating device+ 1.key generation
+cmd to check if process is running: eval "$(ssh-agent -s)" cmd to check if ssh connection is established: ssh -T git@github.com connecting git to github and autheticating device+ 1.key generation
 cmd: ssh-keygen [ -tb rsa 4096] (optional to specify the algorithm but works with ssh-keygen too)